bryan-lott/infoscan/README.md

 # infoscan
-Color coding of text to make looking for important (but unknown words) easier.
+Color coding of text to make looking for important (but unknown words) easier, i.e. Personally Indentifiable Information (PII) in freeform text.

 ## project status
 Definitely not in a working state at the moment.
 Web dev is not my strong point so I'm using this project to learn a bit about it.